cortexlabs/cortex/docs/operator/install.md

 ## Kubernetes

 Cortex runs on Kubernetes.
-Please make sure you have a Kubernetes cluster running before installing Cortex.
-We support versions 1.10 and 1.11.
+If you don't already have a Kubernetes cluster, [eksctl](https://eksctl.io) is a simple tool to create and manage one.

 **We recommend a minimum cluster size of 2 [t3.medium](https://aws.amazon.com/ec2/instance-types) AWS instances.
 Cortex may not run successfully on clusters with less compute resources.**

-If you don't already have a Kubernetes cluster, [eksctl](https://eksctl.io) is a simple tool to create and manage one:

 ```bash
 # Install kubectl, eksctl, and aws-iam-authenticator